Baptisms (Christenings) at St Mary’s Platt

 It should be kept in a safe place like other important documents such as birth certificates and passports.

 You may prefer the baptism to take place as part of the main 10:30am service, particularly if you are making your baptismal promises on your own behalf and have made the decision to join the church family at St Mary’s Platt.
-Jane will be able to help you with that decision.
+Lorraine will be able to help you with that decision.

 What Happens in the Service?